 Leveling of the control head will be necessary when the dental delivery system is first installed and any time that the flex arm spring tension has been adjusted.
-Before leveling, ensure that the swing arm assembly or the PMU post is level.
-For leveling of the swing arm assembly or the PMU post, refer to the installation instructions.

-- 1. Turn off master switch and wait for air to fully bleed off. - 2.
+- I. Turn off master switch and wait for air to fully bleed off. - 2.
 Loosen set screw (for 5-6 full turns) in the stop block located above and behind the front knuckle (A). - 3.
-Place the unit head inline with the flex arm in the approximate working position for the doctor. - 4.
-Place a level on the short rigid arm in front of the knuckle. - 5.
-Adjust the dental delivery system head angle by turning the adjustment screw in the front knuckle (B). - 6.
+Place the delivery system head inline with the flex arm in the approximate working position for the doctor. - 4.
+Place a level on the short rigid arm in front of the knuckle. - Adjust the dental delivery system head angle by turning the adjustment screw in the front knuckle (B). - 6.
 When the dental delivery system head is level, retighten the set screw in the stop block to secure the adjustment (A).

-FRONT FLEX ARM ROTATION
+FRONT FLEX ARM AND HEAD ROTATION